DATES IN 2022 TBA; it will be autumn/winter. Expressions of interest invited.

 May 2021: I have to say I’ve been overwhelmed by the very lovely things participants said about last week’s course, and the beauty and depth of the work we co-created.
 It was very inspiring for me to see and hear everyone’s work from each day’s module, and have the discussions we did.
 Feedback is at the bottom of the page.

 A course for novice, intermediate and advanced poets interested in an holistic approach to writing (and living).

 The best poetry – and I would assert the best life – involves a good dose each of body, mind, heart, soul – and imagination.
+It will include the rest of the natural world.
 It will be rooted in the sensory world but point towards something larger.
 It will also draw together outer and inner worlds.

 There’s something sacred in such work.
 When we read an inspired and inspiring poem that integrates all these aspects, something in us breathes out, and breathes in more deeply afterwards.
 When we ourselves have written work that seems to incorporate all this, we feel more real, somehow; taking our place in the family of the world.